 17th Bombardment Group

 374th Troop Carrier Squadron

 22nd Air Base unit

 30th Material Unit

 2nd Field Hospital

-BCC Heritage Unit citation, NAA digital plan; Units of the Royal Australian Air Force Vol.2.
+BCC Heritage Unit, NAA digital plan; Units of the Royal Australian Air Force Vol.2.